Retrieve paginated leak details with optional search

 Retrieve all leak statistics in a single request GET

 Retrieve all leak statistics for the current organization in a single request.
 This endpoint fetches all leak data once and calculates multiple statistics server-side, reducing the number of queries needed.
 If `start_date` and `end_date` are not provided, defaults to **the last 14 days**.
-Includes trend data comparing the current period to the previous period of the same length (e.g. if querying 30 days, trends compare to the 30 days before that). **Returns a dictionary with the following statistics:** - `total_leaks`: Total number of leaks - `unique_usernames`: Number of unique usernames - `unique_domains`: Number of unique domains - `unique_passwords`: Number of unique passwords - `unique_leaks`: Number of unique leak hashes - `leaks_by_type`: Number of leaks grouped by type (combo/stealer) - `leaks_by_day`: Number of leaks grouped by day and identifier (limited globally to 10 top identifiers + other) - `leaks_by_domain`: Number of leaks grouped by domain (limited globally to 10 top domains + other) - `leaks_by_domain_all`: Number of leaks grouped by domain (all domains, no limit) - `leaks_by_inverse_identifier`: Number of leaks grouped by the inverse identifier (email_domain if root_domain, or vice-versa) (limited globally to 10 top + other) - `top_domains`: Top domains with most leaks (limited globally to 10) - `top_users`: Top users with most leaks (all users, no limit) - `password_strength`: Average password length - `password_reuse`: Number of reused passwords - `password_length_distribution`: Distribution of passwords by length - `external_accounts`: Detailed list of external accounts (limited globally to 10 top + other) - `external_accounts_count`: Total count of external accounts - `admin_accounts`: Detailed list of admin accounts (limited globally to 10 top + other) - `admin_accounts_count`: Total count of admin accounts - `unique_sources`: Total number of unique sources (telegram_channel) - `sources`: List of sources with leak counts (all sources, no limit) - `latest_leak_date`: Date of the latest leak - `leak_details`: All leak details (same as org_leaks_detail_per_identifier, limited to 20000) - `leaks_by_country`: Top 50 countries by leak count (non-empty only) - `leaks_by_stealer_name`: Top 50 stealer families by leak count (non-empty only) - `leaks_by_software`: Top 50 software/browsers by leak count (non-empty only) - `leaks_by_computer_name`: Top 30 computer names by leak count (non-empty only) **Trend Fields** (percentage change vs previous period of same length): - `total_leaks_trend`, `unique_usernames_trend`, `unique_domains_trend` - `unique_sources_trend`, `admin_accounts_count_trend`, `external_accounts_count_trend` **Examples:** ```bash # All stats for the last 14 days (default) GET /leaks/stats?identifier_column=root_domain # With custom date range GET /leaks/stats?identifier_column=root_domain&start_date=2024-01-01&end_date=2024-12-31 # With filters GET /leaks/stats?identifier_column=root_domain&type=Stealer&country=FR ```
+Includes trend data comparing the current period to the previous period of the same length (e.g. if querying 30 days, trends compare to the 30 days before that). **Returns a dictionary with the following statistics:** - `total_leaks`: Total number of leaks - `unique_usernames`: Number of unique usernames - `unique_domains`: Number of unique domains - `unique_passwords`: Number of unique passwords - `unique_leaks`: Number of unique leak hashes - `leaks_by_type`: Number of leaks grouped by type (combo/stealer) - `leaks_by_day`: Number of leaks grouped by day and identifier (limited globally to 10 top identifiers + other) - `leaks_by_domain`: Number of leaks grouped by domain (limited globally to 10 top domains + other) - `leaks_by_domain_all`: Number of leaks grouped by domain (all domains, no limit) - `leaks_by_inverse_identifier`: Number of leaks grouped by the inverse identifier (email_domain if root_domain, or vice-versa) (limited globally to 10 top + other) - `top_domains`: Top domains with most leaks (limited globally to 10) - `top_users`: Top users with most leaks (all users, no limit) - `password_strength`: Average password length - `password_reuse`: Number of reused passwords - `password_length_distribution`: Distribution of passwords by length - `external_accounts`: Detailed list of external accounts (username, masked password, type, domain, upload_stealed; capped at 50, most recent first) - `external_accounts_count`: Total count of external accounts - `admin_accounts`: Detailed list of admin/privileged accounts (same shape as `external_accounts`; capped at 50, most recent first) - `admin_accounts_count`: Total count of admin accounts - `unique_sources`: Total number of unique sources (opaque count, channel identity not exposed) - `sources`: List of sources with leak counts (all sources, no limit) - `latest_leak_date`: Date of the latest leak - `leak_details`: All leak details (same as org_leaks_detail_per_identifier, limited to 20000) - `leaks_by_country`: Top 50 countries by leak count (non-empty only) - `leaks_by_stealer_name`: Top 50 stealer families by leak count (non-empty only) - `leaks_by_software`: Top 50 software/browsers by leak count (non-empty only) - `leaks_by_computer_name`: Top 30 computer names by leak count (non-empty only) **Trend Fields** (percentage change vs previous period of same length): - `total_leaks_trend`, `unique_usernames_trend`, `unique_domains_trend` - `unique_sources_trend`, `admin_accounts_count_trend`, `external_accounts_count_trend` **Examples:** ```bash # All stats for the last 14 days (default) GET /leaks/stats?identifier_column=root_domain # With custom date range GET /leaks/stats?identifier_column=root_domain&start_date=2024-01-01&end_date=2024-12-31 # With filters GET /leaks/stats?identifier_column=root_domain&type=Stealer&country=FR ```

 Retrieve all occurrences of a specific leak by hash GET